candlerb/openidc-cli/README.md

 <https://console.developers.google.com/apis/credentials/oauthclient>

-When the identity provider is asked to provide a pasteable code, the redirecturl is set to the well-known value `urn:ietf:wg:oauth:2.0:oob`
+When the identity provider is asked to provide a pasteable code, the redirect_url is set to the well-known value `urn:ietf:wg:oauth:2.0:oob`

 For this to work with Google, you should create your OAuth2 client as type "Desktop App" rather than "Web application".